epam/OSCI/README.md

 The latest ranking can be viewed on the EPAM SolutionsHub [OSCI page](https://solutionshub.epam.com/osci).
 Alternatively the updated ranking can be downloaded (Excel format) from our [Archive folder](Archive): [2021.01 OSCI Ranking.xlsx](Archive/2021.01_OSCI_Ranking.xlsx).

-We’ve started the new year with an improved algorithm that considers Open Source licenses as a factor of measuring contributions – you can see this algorithm at our GitHub repo.
+We’ve started the new year with an improved algorithm that considers Open Source licenses as a factor of measuring contributions.
 We’re looking forward to seeing which organisations continue their commitment to Open Source this year and which new comers climb the rankings.

 Take a look at our latest article: [Programming Language Popularity on GitHub](https://solutionshub.epam.com/blog/post/programming-language-popularity-on-github).